Montreal Canadiens fire Therrien, hire Julien as coach

 That will come from Julien, who returns to Montreal, where he coached from 2003-2006.
 He won the Stanley Cup with the Bruins in 2011 and was the longest-tenured coach in the NHL until last week.

+Julien has coached 997 regular-season games and will hit the 1,000 milestone behind the Canadiens' bench on Feb.
+23.

 Washington Capitals coach Barry Trotz joked that Julien would find another job within five minutes.
 It took seven days.
+The Canadiens had to get permission to speak with Julien before hiring him because the 56-year-old was still under contract.

 ''Claude Julien is an experienced and well-respected coach with a good knowledge of the Montreal market,'' Bergevin said. ''Today we hired the best available coach and one of the league's best.
 I am convinced that he has the capabilities to get our team back on the winning track.''